nrwl/nx/docs/angular/api-angular/executors/package.md

 Builds and packages an Angular library to be distributed as an NPM package.
 It supports incremental builds.

 Options can be configured in `angular.json` when defining the executor, or when invoking it.
+Read more about how to configure targets and executors here: https://nx.dev/core-concepts/configuration#targets.

 ## Options